rubygurlexe/Dataset-Narkotika_157_198/README.md

 # Dataset-Narkotika_157_198
-This repository contains a valuable collection of structured Excel datasets.
-The primary focus is to provide accessible, clean, and well-organized datasets that cater to various use cases, such as data analysis, machine learning, and educational purposes.
-Whether you're a data scientist, analyst, or enthusiast.
+This repository contains a valuable collection of structured Excel datasets focused on various topics, including detailed case data related to narcotics handled by the Makassar District Court.
+Designed for data scientists, researchers, and analysts, this repository serves as a reliable source for exploring judicial data, understanding trends in case outcomes, and supporting policy development.
+Each dataset is provided in .xlsx format for seamless integration into your analysis and machine-learning workflows.

 # Excel Dataset Collection 📊